top of page

 • Specific Phobias: Specific phobias are intense and irrational fears of specific objects, animals, situations, or activities.
 Common examples include fear of heights (acrophobia), fear of spiders (arachnophobia), and fear of flying (aviophobia).

-• Agoraphobia: Agoraphobia involves an intense fear of situations where escape might be difficult or help might not be available, leading to avoidance of places like crowded areas, public transportation, or open spaces.
+• Agoraphobia: Agoraphobia involves an intense fear of situations where escape might be difficult, or help might not be available, leading to avoidance of places like crowded areas, public transportation, or open spaces.

 • Separation Anxiety Disorder: Most commonly seen in children, separation anxiety disorder involves excessive anxiety about being separated from attachment figures, such as parents or caregivers.

 • Substance/Medication-Induced Anxiety Disorder: Anxiety symptoms can be triggered or exacerbated by substance use or withdrawal from certain medications.
+An anxiety therapist can help with substance use and moving forward.

 • It's important to note that some individuals may experience more than one type of anxiety disorder, and symptoms can range from mild to severe.
 If you or someone you know is experiencing symptoms of an anxiety disorder, it's essential to seek professional help from a mental health provider.
-Anxiety disorders are treatable, and with the right support and treatment, individuals can find relief and improve their quality of life.
+Anxiety symptoms are treatable, and with the right support and anxiety treatment, individuals can find relief and improve their quality of life.

 bottom of page